GaijinEntertainment/DagorEngine/prog/1stPartyLibs/daScript/doc/source/reference/language/modules.rst

 =======

-Modules provide infrastructure for code reuse, as well as mechanism to expose C++ functionality to daScript.
+Modules provide infrastructure for code reuse, as well as mechanism to expose C++ functionality to Daslang.
 A module is a collection of types, constants, and functions.
-Modules can be native to daScript, as well as built-in.
+Modules can be native to Daslang, as well as built-in.

 To request a module, use the ``require`` keyword::